On Ebola front line, first glimpse of end to epidemic

 Burials are important in West African culture, with mourners often touching the corpse in intimate, spiritual farewells to their loved ones.
 Ebola spreads via contact with bodily fluids of infected people or with corpses of someone killed by it.

-The Ebola center has noted pockets of resistance in the capital, which officials attribute to mistrust of authorities due to the weak response before the surge.
+The Ebola centre has noted pockets of resistance in the capital, which officials attribute to mistrust of authorities due to the weak response before the surge.

-In one home in the Devil Hole neighborhood outside Freetown where a nine-year-old boy was taken away by medics, relatives said he caught Ebola from malaria drugs handed out by the government.
+In one home in the Devil Hole neighbourhood outside Freetown where a nine-year-old boy was taken away by medics, relatives said he caught Ebola from malaria drugs handed out by the government.

-"The challenge is this last small group of people who aren't changing their behavior," said Joanna Reid, head of Britain's Department for International Development in Sierra Leone.
+"The challenge is this last small group of people who aren't changing their behaviour," said Joanna Reid, head of Britain's Department for International Development in Sierra Leone.
 "That's the last mile."

 David Heymann, head of Britain's Chatham House Centre on Global Health Security, said both current success and future progress is largely due to communication.